OpenMD/OpenMD/samples/Madelung/README.txt

 Note: Converging the Madelung energy often requires quite the use of very large cutoff distances (on the order of 28 Angstroms).
-This can result in extremely large neighbor lists, well beyond the size normally encountered by OOPSE.
-If you are interested in Madelung energy calculations, you may need to recompile OOPSE after making changes to the following parameters in
+This can result in extremely large neighbor lists, well beyond the size normally encountered by OpenMD.
+If you are interested in Madelung energy calculations, you may need to recompile OpenMD after making changes to the following parameters in

  src/UseTheForce/DarkSide/neighborLists.F90 :